aaronjohn2/aaronjohn2.github.io/_includes/about/en.md

 Hi world~

-I am a seeker, engineer and athlete.
+I am a christian, engineer and athlete.

 This blog organises my thoughts on mindfulness and my reading/study notes.